A printable PDF can be found at the end of this article.

 DEFINITION OF ZONES

-A zone is a group of groups and individual members in the same geographic area united to promote the objects of the Lutheran Women’s Missionary League – mission education, mission inspiration, mission service, and mission grants.
+A zone consists of groups and individual members in the same geographic area united to promote the objects of the Lutheran Women’s Missionary League – mission education, mission inspiration, mission service, and mission grants.

 PURPOSE OF ZONES